Fontana, Gozo: The Sacred Heart Catholic Church in Fontana

 The foundation stone of the church was laid on 29 January 1893.
 The church was consecrated twelve years to that day on 29 January 1905, and was dedicated to the Sacred Heart of Jesus.
 The church was established as the parish of Fontana on 27 March 1911 under Bishop Giovanni Maria Camilleri.
-The spectacular village feast is celebrated each year around the 2nd and 3rd week of June.
-The Sacred Heart Catholic Church in Fontana is also a parish church, and considered to be a national sanctuary of the Sacred Heart.
+The village feast is celebrated each year around the 2nd and 3rd week of June.
+The Sacred Heart of Jesus Church, Fontana is also a parish church, and considered to be a national sanctuary of the Sacred Heart.

 L-Għajn il-Kbira - The Big Spring

 At times, people can still be found washing their clothes at the Fontana spring.

 Arched shelters were built in the sixteenth century over the springs for the convenience of people when washing their clothes.
 A very old irrigation system made up from stone gutters constantly brings water from a spring situated in the Kerċem part of the valley.